 All costs relating to disconnection from the main water supply shall be borne by the property owner.

 A request for a temporary connection to supply water to a work site must be submitted to the Service Eaux before work begins, using the form at the top of this page.
 The costs of the temporary connection and its removal will be billed to the property owner.

 The property owner is required to protect the temporary connection and the meter against freezing and any other type of damage.

-Temporary water supply to a fair caravan or similar equipment, as well as the disconnection of this temporary water supply, must be requested from the Service Eaux and will be billed in accordance with the applicable tax regulations.
+Temporary connections to the City's water supply for fair caravans or similar equipment, as well as the removal of any such temporary water connections, must be requested from the Service Eaux and will be billed in accordance with the applicable tax regulations.

 Temporary authorisation to draw water from public fire hydrants

 Temporary authorisation may be issued by the City of Luxembourg to draw water from public fire hydrants:

 - to construction and civil engineering firms upon request; and